sous-chefs/rundeck/cookbooks/ms_dotnet35/README.md

 Description
 ===========

-This cookbook installs the Microsoft .NET 3.5 on Windows 2008 R1/R2
+This cookbook installs the Microsoft .NET Framework 3.5 on Windows 2008 R1/R2

 Requirements
 ============